ttscoff/na_gem/src/README.md

 - `na next -d 3` (list all next actions in the current directory and look for additional files 3 levels deep from there)
 - `na next marked2` (show next actions from another directory you've previously used na on)

+To see all next actions across all known todos, use `na next "*"`.
+You can combine multiple arguments to see actions across multiple todos, e.g. `na next marked nvultra`.

 ```
 @cli(bundle exec bin/na help next)
 ```